Regenerative Orthopedics

 What is Regenerative Medicine?

-ADRC: Adipose-Derived Regenerative Cells (ADRC) is an exciting new treatment that utilizes cells from your adipose tissue (fat) to help stimulate healing in your body.
+Stem Cell Procedures are an exciting new treatment that utilizes cells from your adipose tissue (fat) to help stimulate healing in your body.
 Your body fat carries a large number of these cells that are easily accessible with liposuction.
 The Adipose tissue harvested has the ability to provide structural and mechanical support, as well as cushioning and lubrication for the joint.

 All of our Regenerative injections are given under direct ultrasound guidance.
 We first numb the skin, then using Ultrasound, we guide the needle to the precise location and inject.
 The ultrasound guidance insures both accurate and safe injections.